2007

 ● 5-1-2007: The bigger the entity of which you’re a part, the smaller the part of it you are.

 ● 5-5-2007: It’s common for a person involved in an argument to ask his opponent, “Could you be wrong?”
-Strictly speaking, the question is nonsensical.
+The question is problematic.
 If you’re wrong, then, of course, you could be wrong (you are wrong).
 But if you happen to be right (even if you don’t know it or don’t have a good basis for your assertion) . . . could you be wrong?

 ● 5-6-2007: I’m virtually doubt free.
 I’m utterly convinced that it’s necessarily true that twice two is four, but also that I cannot know it . . ..